conena/anr-detective/README.md

 ### Is there an additional load on the monitored thread?
 All checks happen on background threads.
 On the monitored thread, a callback is submitted to an ExecutorService of the library at the specified interval only.
 The additional load on the monitored thread is negligible.

+### Can I integrate the library into my existing monitoring/logging solution?
+Yes, as long as your solution supports the logging of Throwables.
+You can just log the BlockedThreadEvent in this case, since it inherits from Throwable.
+The stack trace contains the necessary information to investigate the event.

 # Contribution